 The final way to establish paternity is through a court order.
 A court can require paternity testing.
 Court orders to establish paternity are generally issued in domestic relations court as part of a divorce proceeding or in juvenile court.

-Paternity and child support are two distinct issues; however, in order to receive child support, an unmarried woman may have to establish paternity.
-Once paternity is confirmed through an affidavit, genetic testing, or court order, a mother can seek child support from the biological father.
+Paternity and child support are two distinct issues; however, an unmarried woman may have to establish paternity to receive child support.
+Once paternity is confirmed through an affidavit, genetic testing, or court order, a mother, can seek child support from the biological father.

 It is important to note that establishing paternity does not automatically mean that support will be issued.
-A support order will need to be requested through the CSEA or the court.
+A support order must be requested through the CSEA or the court.

 As with child support, paternity and parental rights are two separate matters.
-However, in order to obtain parental rights, a father may have to first establish paternity.
-If paternity is not presumed, such as when a man and woman are unmarried at the time of a child’s birth, it will need to be established in order to give the father legal rights.
+However, to obtain parental rights, a father may have to establish paternity if paternity is not presumed, such as when a man and woman are unmarried at the time of a child’s birth, it will need to be established to give the father legal rights.

-Paternity creates a legal relationship between a father and child, giving the father the opportunity to then pursue parental rights.
+Paternity creates a legal relationship between a father and child, allowing the father to pursue parental rights.
 Parental rights may include custody or visitation.
-Establishing paternity is particularly critical in cases where a mother is withholding a child from seeing their biological father.
+Establishing paternity is particularly critical in cases where a mother withholds a child from seeing their biological father.

 While legally, you are not required to hire an attorney to establish paternity, it is generally in your best interest.
 A Canton paternity lawyer can help you navigate the complexities of a paternity case and help you seek support, visitation, or custody after legal fatherhood is established.